 A money transfer company does all the hard work for you.
 They’ve really streamlined the entire process which can be completed securely online in minutes.

-Money transfer companies can save you (a lot of) money
+These types of organizations can save you (a lot of) time

 As mentioned above in order to get the very best exchange rates you need to use a specialist money transfer agency.
 You will save a ton of money in fees and by securing a much more favorable exchange rate compared to what the banks can offer you.